Veterinary Emergency FAQs

 Below are some examples of situations that are considered emergencies and may require immediate veterinary care.

-If your pet has had an accident or is experiencing any of the symptoms listed below, get to an emergency hospital right away.
+If your pet has had an accident or is experiencing any of the symptoms listed below, call Coastal Care Veterinary Emergency & Referral Hospital.

 - Severe bleeding or bleeding that doesn't stop